-5 These "guidelines" encompass the operators' expertise and experience gained over the years, combined with the application of operational procedures, and is neither translated nor formalized in documentation designed to external parties.
+These "guidelines" encompass the operators' expertise and experience gained over the years, combined with the application of operational procedures, and is neither translated nor formalized in documentation designed to external parties.

-6 NTCs were only available during the external parallel run period.
+NTCs were only available during the external parallel run period.
 After go-live, TSOs will use another reference Flow Based domain - based on the experience built during the external parallel run which will be communicated to Regulators and Market Parties.

-- local calculation: TSOs try to cover the NTC/LTA domain using their own PSTs.
-If this is not sufficient, the TSO incorporate the PSTs of other TSOs in their local load flow calculations.
-In the end, every TSO comes up with a proposal for the PST tap positions in the CWE region, and the corresponding corners/situations in which the PST should be used. - exchange of proposals: the proposal(s) is(are) shared between TSOs for review. - review, coordination, confirmation: TSOs review the proposals and coordinate/agree on the final setting.
+PSTs of other TSOs in their local load flow calculations.
+In the end, every TSO comes up with a proposal for the PST tap positions in the CWE region, and the corresponding corners/situations in which the PST should be used.

+- exchange of proposals: the proposal(s) is(are) shared between TSOs for review. - review, coordination, confirmation: TSOs review the proposals and coordinate/agree on the final setting.
 This is to avoid that contradictory Remedial Actions are used in the same situation.
 The result is considered to be firm before the verification phase.
-The information (if necessary an updated CB file) must be transferred to the D-1 and D processes.
+The information (if necessary an updated CNE file) must be transferred to the D-1 and D processes.